SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 * 1-way communication from Google and Apple: Push notifications (-> Mobile CRM, not sending, only receiving)

-If IdP is set up towards user's user account, the user will be forwarded to the IdP service to validate the user.
+If IdP is set up towards a user's user account, the user will be forwarded to the IdP service to validate the user.

 ## Server-side security